IT Contractor Mortgages Guide

 Graham Cox

-Fortunately, there are many lenders willing to consider IT contractor mortgage applications from consultants, software engineers, analysts and so on.
-If you're paid in a foreign currency, it's still possible to get a mortgage, though far fewer providers are available.
+There are many lenders happy to consider IT contractor mortgage applications from consultants, software engineers, analysts and so on.
+It's even possible to get a mortgage if your IT contract is paid in a foreign currency.

 How long do I need to have been contracting?